 Stable Isotope Solution: Solid State 13C Excitation and Spin Diffusion NMR

 Cellulose is a polysaccharide consisting of a linear chain of β(1→4)-linked D-glucose units packed in both crystalline and amorphous structures in the cell wall.
 Hemicellulose also occurs in most cell walls and contains branched polymers such as arabinoxylans.
 Lignin, a complex, highly heterogeneous aromatic polymer composed of hydroxycinnamyl monomers with various degrees of methoxylation, is the third important cell wall constituent.
 The close interaction between the three polymers determines the resistence to enzymatic degradation.
-A common method to reduce this resistence is a thermochemical pretreatment, an acid hydrolysis at 180 oC that removes hemicellulose, disrupts the lignin structure, and enhances degradation of cellulose (Kumar et al, 2009).
-Solid-state NMR spin diffusion (13C CP/MAS and SELDOM) is a particularly useful tool to determine the changes by this pretreatment by measuring inter- and intramacromolecular distances of cell tissues, i.c.
-13C labelled corn stover obtained from IsoLife (Foston et al, 2012a).
+A common method to reduce this resistence is a thermochemical pretreatment, an acid hydrolysis at 180oC that removes hemicellulose, disrupts the lignin structure, and enhances degradation of cellulose (Kumar et al, 2009).
+Solid-state NMR spin diffusion (13C CP/MAS and SELDOM) is a particularly useful tool to determine the changes by this pretreatment by measuring inter- and intramacromolecular distances in cell walls of tissues, like 13C labelled corn stover obtained from IsoLife (Foston et al, 2012a; 2015).

 In their next publication, Foston et al. (2012b) used 13C ionic liquid NMR to accurately and rapidly measure plant cell wall composition.
 The 13C spectral S/N ratio obtained for natural abundant corn stover (Figure 3) was about one-fourth that of the13C enriched corn stover, yet requiring a 216 times longer data acquisition period.
 Even at long acquisition time, the spectrum of the natural abundant corn stover lacks the detail for analyzing any significant cell wall chemistry and is dominated by solvent peaks.